datalad-handbook/book/docs/intro/narrative.rst

 `request <https://github.com/datalad-handbook/book/issues/new>`_
-an additional chapter if you believe it is a worthwhile addition, or `ask a question on Neurostars.org <https://neurostars.org/latest>`_ with a :command:`datalad` tag if you need help.
+an additional chapter if you believe it is a worthwhile addition, or `ask a question on Neurostars.org <https://neurostars.org/latest>`_ with a :shcmd:`datalad` tag if you need help.

 What you will learn in this book